manuel-serrano/hiphop/doc/api.md

 ### Local signals

-Input and output signals are defined at scope of the program, so every instructions can access to them, and there are visible from the outside of the reactive machine (you can set value on input signal, and get value from output signal).
+Input and output signals are defined at scope of the module, so every instructions can access to them, and there are visible from the outside of the reactive machine (you can set value on input signal, and get value from output signal).
 HipHop.js allow to create local